15 Personality Traits That Become More Important the Older You Get

 Envato Elements

-People appreciate those who can acknowledge their mistakes, give credit where it’s due, and remain open to learning from other people.
-Humility doesn’t mean downplaying your worth, but it does mean recognising that everyone has value to contribute.
+People really appreciate those who can acknowledge their mistakes, give credit where it’s due, and remain open to learning from anyone, regardless of their age or status.
+Humility doesn’t mean downplaying your worth or acting like a doormat, but it does mean recognising that everyone has something of value to contribute.
+It makes you much more approachable and keeps you from becoming an arrogant bore that nobody wants to talk to.

 13. Consistency becomes the bedrock of your relationships.